Minced Garlic Paste

 This next recipe also used some basil paste along with the garlic paste.
 Just stir into some cooked cabbage and onions.
 It was quite delicious.

 We added the garlic, along with some jalapeno paste, to our beef fajita filling.
-And with some ginger to sweet and sour chicken.
+And used the garlic with some ginger for our sweet and sour chicken.

 Comments